emilcieslar/student-supervisor/docs/files/app/models/User.php.txt

     /**
      * A method to return the project id associated with a user
+     * If the user has more projects (supervisor), the first is returned
      * @return null
      */
     public function getProjectId()